sradin96/Projects/README.md

 ## E-Store-Website

 E-Store-Website is a small store project with some products and example of a shopping cart.
+You can see the website on this link https://sradin96.github.io/E-Store-Website/

 ## Rock-Paper-Scissors Game

 Rock-Paper-Scissors Game is a game where user plays versus a computer.
+You can see the game on this link https://sradin96.github.io/Rock-Paper-Scissors-Game/

 ## Laptop-Website

 ## Todo Project

+Todo Project is a small website where you can add your todos to the list and remove them from the list.
+It saves your todos in local storage.
+You can even select to show you only finished todos or unfinished.
+You can see Todo Project on this link https://sradin96.github.io/Todo-List/